gantz-thomas-gantz/Scheduling/README.md

 # Task Scheduling Project

 This project implements an efficient task scheduling system using different algorithms to calculate the end time of tasks in a Directed Acyclic Graph (DAG).
-It also includes testing for correctness and performance evaluation using different worker configurations.
+It also includes testing for correctness and performance evaluation using different configurations.

 ## Features